 So go ahead and enjoy this taste of magic in your own kitchen.
 Happy cooking, Hungry People!

 Herbology Garden Bread Bites | Harry Potter Inspired Recipes

-- Preheat the oven to 375°F. Chop the onions and cucumber, slice the tomatoes, and mince the garlic.
+- Preheat the oven to 375°F (190°C).
+Chop the onions and cucumber, slice the tomatoes, and mince the garlic.

-- Combine the minced garlic and fresh thyme with the cream cheese and refrigerate until ready to use.
+- In a bowl, combine the minced garlic and fresh thyme with the cream cheese.
+Refrigerate this mixture until ready to use.

 - Starting with the short end of the pizza dough, slowly tuck and roll the dough into a spiral.

-- Grease the bread tube.
-Use a 45° angle to gently slide the rolled dough from the cutting board into the tube.
-Cap both ends.
+- Grease a bread tube and use a 45° angle to gently slide the rolled dough from the cutting board into the tube.
+Cap both ends of the tube.

-- Place the tube upright in the oven (you may need to remove a rack to do this) and bake for 50 minutes to an hour.
-The ends of the bread will be golden brown when cooked through.
+- Place the bread tube upright in the oven (you may need to remove a rack to do this) and bake for 50 minutes to an hour, until the ends of the bread turn golden brown, indicating it's cooked through.

-- Let the bread tube cool for 10-15 minutes before removing the caps and gently pressing the bread out onto a cooling rack.
-Let the bread cool completely before attempting to slice!
+- Allow the bread tube to cool for 10-15 minutes before removing the caps and gently pressing the bread out onto a cooling rack.
+Let the bread cool completely before attempting to slice it.

-- Cut into ½ to 1 inch thick slices.
-Top with tablespoons of the remaining garlic and herb cream cheese.
-Press a fresh cucumber slice onto the top.
-Serve with a feast worthy of Hogwarts, and enjoy!
+- Cut the cooled bread into slices that are ½ to 1 inch thick.
+Top each slice with tablespoons of the remaining garlic and herb cream cheese.
+Press a fresh cucumber slice onto the top of each bread bite.
+Serve these Herbology Garden Bread Bites with a feast worthy of Hogwarts and enjoy!